World Dream Bank

 see my horn, they'll counterspell.

 NOTES AND GUESSES

-- Solar-panel installers tromped through our house this week.
+- Egyptian engineers: solar-panel installers tromped through our house this week.
 Priests of the new sun-cult!

 - Eavesdrop on the invaders: